onlyVishesh/Learning-Git/Steps_to_Start.md

 Step 1 - git config --global user.email "youGithub@example.com"
 step 2 - git config --global user.name "Your github Name"

+## Work on repo already exist

-## Commands to clone and work on repo and then commit it in local repo
+### Commands to clone and work on repo and then commit it in local repo

 Step 1 - git clone <repo url>
 Step 2 - open repo using any code editor and make changes